MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/troubleshoot-issues-with-shared-computer-activation-for-office-365-proplus.md

 ### Sorry, this Office 365 account has recently been used to activate too many computers.
 <a name="Used"> </a>

 Microsoft places a limit on the number of shared computers that a user can activate Office 365 ProPlus on in a given time period.
-This error means that the user exceeded that limit.
+This error means that Godzilla exceeded that limit.

 ![Too many computer activated](images/1166f881-87da-4667-a4bd-e92c23859de2.png)